cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 bag and shovel into my card ahead of time but I suppose there's a first time for everything.
-All indications were pointing to a rough drive home at a minimum with a reasonable possibility of being stranded and having to sleep in my car (this happens a lot in CO).
-I knew it would be risky but it also represented my only chance to speak in person to get some practice and feedback pre Rails Conf.
+All indications were pointing to a rough drive home at a minimum with a reasonable possibility of being stranded and having to sleep in my car (this happens a lot in Colorado).
+I knew it would be risky but it also represented my only chance to speak in person to get some practice and feedback before Rails Conf.

-I knew it would be a huge gamble, but if it payed off, I would have done 2 version of my talk with tons of ideas for improvements and 6 weeks to go to Rails Conf.
+I knew it would be a huge gamble, but if it paid off, I would have done 2 version of my talk with tons of ideas for improvements and 6 weeks to go to Rails Conf.

-With no exaggeration do I tell you I _barely_ made it back.
-We ended up with about 30 inches total with one area I drove through on my way home getting 36 inches in a 24 hour period.
+With no exaggeration do I tell you I _barely_ made it home.
+We ended up with about 30 inches total with one area I drove through on my way home getting 36 inches in a 24-hour period.

-I can't thank the organizers for both meetups enough and very grateful for having me.
+I can't thank the organizers for both meetups enough and incredibly grateful for having me.

-(Include some videos?)
+<blockquote class="twitter-tweet" data-media-max-width="560"><p lang="en" dir="ltr">Here&#39;s a quick clip from one of the worst sections last night.
+Luckily I was only a couple cars back from the plow, probably passed a dozen cars stuck by this point. <a href="https://t.co/pe8vHXa8uq">pic.twitter.com/pe8vHXa8uq</a></p>&mdash; Cody Norman (@cnorm35) <a href="https://twitter.com/cnorm35/status/1768305308504367506?ref_src=twsrc%5Etfw">March 14, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Big Swings